ralentina/maps/_posts/2021-01-31-poblacion_cartograms.markdown

 	</figcaption>
 </figure>

-I like the first option on the left, but it makes it hard to compare the relative size of regions, and clearly downplays just as populated is the Metropolitan Región.
-The Dorling cartogram is perhaps my favourite option here: it looks fine and strikes a good balance between preserving the rough shape of Chile and communicating the data.
+I like the first option on the left, even though it makes it hard to compare the relative size of regions and downplays just as populated the Metropolitan Región is.
+The Dorling cartogram is perhaps my favourite overall: it looks fine and strikes a good balance between preserving the rough shape of Chile and communicating the data.